Evans-Gash/Asset-Management/README.md

-Here's an updated version of the README tailored to your **Property Management System (PMS)** project specifics:

----

 # Property Management System (PMS)

 Welcome to the Property Management System (PMS)!
 This application streamlines property management by providing efficient tools for handling properties, tenants, leases, maintenance requests, and payments.
 It is designed for property managers, landlords, and real estate professionals to simplify workflows and improve tenant satisfaction.